ShyamSunder149/CTF-writeups/README.md

 # CTF-writeups

-**Writeups for CTF challenges attempted and completed by nitroze of team 1nf1n1ty**
+**Writeups for CTF challenges attempted and completed by Nitro of team 1nf1n1ty**